 At One World International School, experiential and inquiry-based learning are at the centre of our curriculum.
 We believe that experiential learning allows students to remain at the centre of the learning process.
 We have seen firsthand the numerous benefits that students enjoy when they receive an education that is rooted in inquiry and first-hand experience.

-Our students in both primary and secondary school are required to complete project-based assignments that naturally lead to discussion and collaboration.
+Our students in primary school and secondary school are required to complete project-based assignments that naturally lead to discussion and collaboration.
 They spend their days at school working inside open concept classrooms and exploring outdoor learning areas.
 In addition, they are given many opportunities to experience their lessons in the real world through community engagement initiatives and field trips.

 For more information about experiential learning at OWIS, contact us today.